 The steady increase of filings in West Virginia is consistent with the increase of filings nationally over the second half of the twentieth century.
-In response to the steady increase in filings, the number of states with intermediate appellate courts ("IAC") has tripled in the same time period; 13 states had IACs in 1950, compared with 39 states in 2001.
+In response to the steady increase in filings, the number of states with intermediate appellate courts ("IAC") has tripled in the same time period; thirteen states had IACs in 1950, compared with 39 states in 2001.
 In the past decade, Mississippi, Nebraska, and Utah have created IACs, despite having caseloads smaller than that of West Virginia.

-No other comparable appellate court in the country handles as many cases as this Court.
-The most recent (2003) data from the National Center for State Courts confirms this Court's position as the busiest appellate court of its type in the country.
-In 2003, West Virginia's caseload exceeded by over 1000 that of the next busiest state, Nevada, and was more than the states of Delaware, Maine, North Dakota and Rhode Island combined.
+No other comparable appellate court in the country handles as many cases as West Virginia's court of last resort.
+The most recent (2004) data from the National Center for State Courts confirms the West Virginia court's position as the busiest appellate court of its type in the country.
+In 2004, West Virginia's caseload exceeded by more than a thousand that of the next-busiest state, Nevada, and was more than the states of Delaware, Maine, North Dakota and Rhode Island combined.
 As reported by the National Center for State Courts, the nation was evenly split between appellate courts where caseloads have increased over the past ten years, and those where caseloads have decreased.
 West Virginia has experienced a growth in its caseload over the past ten years, with a 17% increase between 1994 and 2003.

-The chart below illustrates the comparable caseload figures for 2003 across jurisdictions without an intermediate appellate court.
+The chart below illustrates the comparable caseload figures for 2004 across jurisdictions without an intermediate appellate court.
 Other measures appearing in the chart, such as the number of cases filed per 100,000 population, are used to compare judicial workloads across diverse jurisdictions.